boucaud/sample_intensity_worker/intensity_property/README.md

 It is mandatory to specify an entrypoint in the Dockerfile.
 Anything else is optional though python is recommended for now as it allow usage of the annotation client.

+For images to be recognized, it is necessary to label them with isUPennContrastWorker=True.
+This can either be done in the Dockerfile (LABEL isUPennContrastWorker=True), or when building the image (--label)

 The following arguments are passed to the entrypoint:

 * `--apiUrl`: the url to the girder API